soneyahossain/hcc-gap-recommender/experiments/README.md

 * Obtaining traces and slices for a subject can take a long time (days) as this process is currently sequential.
   * Both tracing and slicing are parallelizable.
 Parallelizing both would increase performance dramatically.
 We welcome pull requests :)
 * HCC relies on JavaSlicer and inherent all its strengths and weaknesses (https://github.com/backes/javaslicer).
   * The most visible weakness is that only Java 1.7 is supported.
-To broaden the impact of HCC, we would welcome the incorporation of a robust dynamic slicer for recent Java versions.
+To broaden the impact of HCC, we would welcome the incorporation of a robust dynamic slicer that supports more recent Java versions.